-Course: Public Policy Seminar, ECON 496 Dates: Thursdays, June 8 - July 20, 2023
+Course: Inside Washington Seminar, ECON 496

+Dates: Thursday, June 5 - July 17, 2025

-Time: 5:00 pm - 7:00 pm
+Time: 5:00 pm - 7:30 pm; Van Metre Hall, Room 466

-Instructor: Professor Kren M. Czarnecki
+Instructor: Professor Karen M. Czarnecki

-Email: Primary: kczarnec@gmu.edu; Secondary: kczarnecki@mercatus.gmu.edu (Please email both accounts for quickest response.)
+Email: Primary: kczarnec@gmu.edu; Secondary: ProfessorCzarnecki@gmail.com (Please email both accounts for quickest response.)

-Phone: 703/993-9673
+Phone: N/A

-Office hours: By Appointment, but after class works well.
+Office hours: By Appointment and/or via Zoom.

-Professor Biography: Karen M. Czarnecki, Mercatus Center at George Mason University
+Professor Biography: Professor Karen M. Czarnecki

-Karen M. Czarnecki has spent over two decades in politics and public policy.
-She is currently the Vice President of Outreach for the Mercatus Center at George Mason University.
-She previously served as director of education at the Law and Economics Center at Scalia Law School at George Mason.
-She has also served as a Congressional Chief of Staff and as a senior advisor to U.S. Secretary of Labor Elaine L. Chao in several capacities: Director of the Office of the 21st Century Workforce; Deputy Assistant Secretary for Intergovernmental Affairs, and Acting Assistant Secretary for Disability Employment.
-Czarnecki received her BA and JD degrees from The Catholic University of America and is also an alumna of the TFAS Public Policy and Economics program.
+Karen M. Czarnecki has spent over two decades in politics and public policy in Washington, DC.
+She is currently the Executive Director of an educational non-profit, overseeing a staff working on academic research relating to the science and statistics of life.
+She was previously the Vice President of Outreach for the Mercatus Center at George Mason University and also served as director of education at the Law and Economics Center at Scalia Law School at George Mason.
+Her former roles include Congressional Chief of Staff and as Senior Advisor to U.S. Secretary of Labor Elaine L. Chao (Director of the Office of the 21st Century Workforce; Deputy Assistant Secretary for Intergovernmental Affairs, and Acting Assistant Secretary for Disability Employment.)
+For over a decade, she has been a regular lecturer for the Congressional Management Foundation and the Leadership Institute, and has volunteered for many Presidential, Gubernatorial and Congressional races.
+Czarnecki received her BA and JD degrees from The Catholic University of America and is an alumna of the TFAS Public Policy and Economics program.